Dry eyes and contact lenses: Common causes and ways to relief

 especially careful when cleaning your contact lenses.
 Clean the lenses

-lense solution.
-Every few weeks you should also change or sterilize the
+appropriate contact lens solution.
+Every few weeks you should also change or

 Lastly, airing the room where you have to stay/work, or abstaining from smoking can provide relief.
 Air several times a day and change regularly the filter of your car air conditioner.
 Drink at least two liters of water a day, choose a vitamin-rich diet and try to get enough sleep.
 If you work a lot in front of a screen, you will consciously blink several times at short intervals to distribute the tear film properly.